Skip to content

 Leanne Taher-Bates, Head of Access Participation and Student Success, Liverpool John Moores University

-Dr Morag Duffin, Director of Student Success at The University of Law
+Dr Morag Duffin, Director of Student Success, The University of Law

 Jared Patel, Access and Participation Impact and Policy Manager, Loughborough University